Skip to main content

 Hours: 9:00 am - 5:00 pm.

-Services: Snacks, drinks, TV, computers, Wi-Fi, luggage storage.
+Services: Snacks, beverages, TV, computers, Wi-Fi, luggage storage.

-🗣️ User Experience: Very well-rated.
-It is described as an "oasis of peace" away from the airport chaos.
-The volunteers who staff it are very friendly and respectful.
-It offers a comfortable space to rest, with complimentary snacks and drinks.
-One piece of constructive criticism mentions the lack of diversity (women, minorities) in the tribute images.
+Very well-rated.
+It's described as an "oasis of peace" away from the airport chaos.
+The volunteers who run it are very friendly and respectful.
+It offers a comfortable space to rest, with complimentary snacks and beverages.
+The weak point is that the limited hours are not always well communicated on airport signage or online, leading to cases of veterans walking long distances to find it closed, or denied access due to "full capacity" despite visibly available seats.

 ✈️ Lounges in South Terminal (Concourses H and J)

-Access: With a Priority Pass, LoungeKey, etc. membership, and business class passengers of Star Alliance airlines.
+Access: With Lounge Pass, Priority Pass, LoungeKey, passengers of partner airlines, and Star Alliance Gold members.

 Hours: 24 hours.